Kim Kardashian Sparks Instagram Frenzy In Semi-Sheer Top To Showcase Her ‘New Babies’

 The response has been nothing short of a frenzy.
 Over 14,000 comments were left within just 35 minutes of the post going live.

-“Omgggg,” came from artist Saint Hoax.
+“Omgggg,” said artist Saint Hoax.

 “Sake and Soy!” one fan wrote.